seregazhuk/seregazhuk.github.io_old/_drafts/2018-03-16-fast-webscraping-with-reactphp-limiting-requests.md

 >*If you want a more detailed explanation of building this scraper read the previous post ["Fast Web Scraping With ReactPHP"]({% post_url 2018-02-12-fast-webscraping-with-reactphp %}){:target="_blank"}.*

-We have already learned from the previous section that working with the queue consists of two steps:
+From the previous section we have already learned that the process of queuing the requests consists of two steps:

 - instantiate a queue providing a concurrency limit and a handler
 - add asynchronous calls to the queue

-To integrate a queue with the `Parser` class we need to update its `parse(array $urls, $timeout = 5)` method with sends asynchronous requests.
+To integrate a queue with the `Parser` class we need to update its method `parse(array $urls, $timeout = 5)` which sends asynchronous requests.
 At first, we need to accept a new argument for concurrency limit and then instantiate a queue providing this limit and a handler:

 {% highlight php %}
 <?php